Homap/ostrich_PAR_analysis/code/analysis/rho/README.md

     277 #   0   0   0   0   0   0   0   0   0   2   2   0   0   2   0   4  :   -37.60  -37.50
     ```

+A likelihood lookup table is also required to run *interval*.
+Computing this table is very computationally
+intensive so instead of computing them, we use the program *lkgen* to generate lookup tables from the precomputed
+likelihood table available by the LDhat program since minor differences in theta do not appear to strongly influence
+the results.

 ./interval -seq $sites -loc $locs -lk $lk -prefix $out_prefix -its 10000000 -bpen 5 -samp 2000

 `bash run_vcf_to_ldhat_input.sh`